niharikp/IML/README.md

 # IML
-Some algorithms for 10601-Introduction to Machine Learning
+Some algorithms for 10601-Introduction to Machine Learning class